zyypj/zyypj/README.md

 ---

-**`Desenvolvedor Back-End`**
+**`Back-End Developer`**

-Olá!
-Sou o Samuel Henrique, tenho 18 anos e sou natural de Goiás.
-Estou concluindo o Ensino Médio com Curso Técnico em Informática.
-Desde criança me encanto com o mundo da programação, tenho vídeos postados de 2017 programando em Java.
+Hello!
+I’m Samuel Henrique, I’m 18 years old and from Goiás.
+I’m completing my high school education with a Technical Course in Computer Science.
+I’ve been fascinated by the world of programming since I was a child, and I have videos posted since 2017 coding in Java.

 ---

-### 🤖 Linguagens & Tecnologias
+### 🤖 Languages & Technologies

 <img
 align="left"